flashbots/mev-boost/README.md

 ![mev-boost](https://user-images.githubusercontent.com/116939/179831878-dc6a0f76-94f4-46cc-bafd-18a3a4b58ea4.png)

-# mev-boost
+#

 [![Goreport status](https://goreportcard.com/badge/github.com/flashbots/mev-boost)](https://goreportcard.com/report/github.com/flashbots/mev-boost)
 [![Test status](https://github.com/flashbots/mev-boost/workflows/Tests/badge.svg)](https://github.com/flashbots/mev-boost/actions?query=workflow%3A%22Tests%22)

-`mev-boost` allows validators in Ethereum proof-of-stake to request blocks from a network of builders.
+## What is MEV-Boost?

+`mev-boost` is open source middleware run by validators to access a competitive block-building market.
+MEV-Boost was built by Flashbots as an implementation of [proposer-builder separation (PBS)](https://ethresear.ch/t/proposer-block-builder-separation-friendly-fee-market-designs/9725) for proof-of-stake (PoS) Ethereum.

+With MEV-Boost, validators can access blocks from a marketplace of builders.
+Builders produce blocks containing transaction orderflow and a fee for the block proposing validator.
+Separating the role of proposers from block builders promotes greater competition, decentralization, and censorship-resistance for Ethereum.

+## How does MEV_Boost work?

+PoS node operators must run three pieces of software: a validator client, consensus client, and an execution client.
+MEV-boost is a sidecar for the Consensus Client, a separate piece of open source software, which queries and outsources block-building to a network of builders.
+Block builders prepare full blocks, optimizing for MEV extraction and fair distribution of rewards.
+They then submit their blocks to relays.

-This project is part of the Flashbots research towards proposer/builder separation for Maximal Extractable Value (MEV) mitigation. `mev-boost` can connect to relays that aggregate multiple builders.
-The builders prepare full blocks, optimizing for MEV extraction and fair distribution of the rewards.
-The Consensus Layer client of the validator proposes the most profitable block received from `mev-boost`.
+Relays aggregate blocks from **multiple** builders in order to select the block with the highest fees.
+One instance of MEV-boost can be configured by a validator to connect to **multple** relays.
+The Consensus Layer client of a validator proposes the most profitable block received from MEV-boost to the Ethereum network for attestation and block inclusion.

----

 ![mev-boost service integration overview](https://raw.githubusercontent.com/flashbots/mev-boost/main/docs/mev-boost-integration-overview.png)

+## Who can run MEV-Boost?

+MEV-Boost is a piece of software that any PoS Ethereum node operator (including solo validators) can run as part of their Beacon Client software.
+It is compatible with any Ethereum consensus client.
+Support and installation instructions for each client can be found [here](#installing).

 ---